SUPPORTING FAMILIES WITH TWINS OR MORE FACING SEVERE DIFFICULTY

 Many of the nannies who helped care for the children have remained in contact with the father and receive regular updates about the triplets’ progress.

-Norland’s Head of Research, Consultancy and Training(who also trained at Norland) is an Honorary Consultant for Tamba, regularly contributing to their quarterly magazine ‘Multiple Matters’ and delivering parenting workshops, focused on multiples, to their AGM and to Tamba members (parents of multiples).
+Claire Burgess (a former Norland employee who also trained at Norland College) is an Honorary Consultant for Twins Trust, regularly contributing to their quarterly magazine ‘Multiple Matters’ and delivering parenting workshops, focused on multiples, to their AGM and to Twins Trust members (parents of multiples).

 By December 2016, Norland Nannies, working on a voluntary basis, had provided 1,968 hours of practical support for families through Helping Hands.
 Qualified Norland Nannies have supported families facing bereavement, illness (including terminal conditions), severe postnatal depression, mental health issues, feeding and weaning problems, triplets with additional needs, quads, sleep and routine issues.